-In Admiralty proceedings the security given to obtain the release of a ship.
-In criminal proceedings, an arrangement for the release of an accused person pending trial or sentence subject to conditions.
+In criminal proceedings, this is an arrangement for the release of an accused person pending trial or sentence subject to conditions.
+In admiralty proceedings, this is the security given to obtain the release of a ship.

-Where a person is unable to pay his or her debts, a creditor may apply to the court for that person's sequestration (meaning to have that person declared bankrupt).
+This is where a person is unable to pay his or her debts.
+A creditor may apply to the court for that person's sequestration (meaning to have that person declared bankrupt).

-A term referring to the judge or judges presiding over court proceedings, normally seated at a 'bench' at the top of the courtroom
+This is a term referring to the judge or judges presiding over court proceedings, normally seated at a 'bench' at the top of the courtroom.

-Bill of suspension This is an application by the person affected to the High Court of Justiciary from a court of summary jurisdiction (a sheriff sitting alone, a stipendiary magistrate or a Justice of the Peace Court) seeking to review and set aside an illegal or improper warrant, conviction or decision.
-Such an application by a prosecutor is by bill of advocation.
-Where it is sought to appeal against conviction on a question of fact or law the usual method of appeal is by application to the court of summary jurisdiction for a stated case.
-See also Bill of Advocation; Stated Case.
+This is where a person can seek a High Court review of their case if it is heard before a single sheriff or justice of the peace.
+They can ask for an illegal or improper warrant, conviction, or decision to be set aside.
+An application by a prosecutor is a bill of advocation (see entry above).
+Where the person seeks to appeal against a conviction on a question of fact or law, the usual means of appeal is to apply to the court of summary jurisdiction for a stated case.

-Bond of caution Where the court appoints a party or other person to find caution (a sum of money as security), this may be done by depositing cash, or by arranging a bond with an insurance company.
-It ensures that money is available in the event that the security is required.
-Note 'Caution' is pronounced to rhyme with station.
-See also Caution.
+This is where the court appoints a party or other person to find caution (a sum of money as security).
+This may be done by depositing cash or by arranging a bond with an insurance company.
+It shows that money is available if required.
+Here, caution is pronounced to rhyme with station.
+See also caution.

-By order A hearing of a case put out for the hearing at the instance of the court and not on the motion of a party.
+This is when a hearing is set at the instance of the court (called for by the court) and not on the motion of a party.